AINGT/AI--N.G.Tired./README.md

 - **1.25%** Burn.
 - **1.25%** for Liquidity.

+## This is your moment.
+Are you ready to step into the future, or will you let fear hold you back?
+## The choice is yours.
+But remember this:

+While some sit and wait for the world to change, others are already writing its next chapter.
+Which side will you be on?

 ## Dynamic Price Increase
 - **Each tranche increases by 15% compared to the previous one.**
-- **Burn Reward:** 15% of burned tokens are distributed randomly to holders meeting the minimum threshold (e.g., 1,000,000 NGT).
+- **Burn Reward:** 15% of burned tokens are distributed randomly to one holder meeting the minimum initial threshold  1,000,000 NGT

+##   © 2024 AI N.G.T - AI Never Get Tired.
+All rights reserved.

+ This website and its content, including text, graphics, logos, and design elements, are protected under international copyright laws.
+Unauthorized reproduction, distribution, or use of any material is prohibited without prior written consent from AI N.G.T.
+For inquiries, please contact [your email/contact].

 ## Disclaimer

 AI N.G.T (AI Never Get Tired) is a blockchain-based project aimed at innovation and community engagement.
 Participation in this project involves risks inherent to cryptocurrency markets, including potential financial losses.
 We do not guarantee any profits or returns.
 Always do your own research (DYOR) and consult with professionals before making financial decisions.